madgik/exareme2/documentation/algorithms-user-guide.md

 computations will need to communicate with the database in order to read from and write data to it.
 Moreover, the outputs of these local and global computations can have different fates.
-Some will be sent across the network to other nodes, while others will be stored in the same node for later processing.
+Some will be sent across the network to other workers, while others will be stored in the same worker for later processing.
-Having variables with dynamic types would make the communication with the database and the communication between nodes very difficult to implement efficiently.
+Having variables with dynamic types would make the communication with the database and the communication between workers very difficult to implement efficiently.
 To overcome these difficulties, the `udfgen` module defines a number of *types* for the input and output variables of local and global computations.